tinkoff-ai/CORL/README.md

 ## Reproducing figures and tables
-In case you need to reproduce figures and tables from the paper or want to reuse our results see [`results_processing`](results_processing).
+In case you need to reproduce figures and tables from the paper or want to reuse our results see [`results`](results).

 ## D4RL Benchmarks
 For learning curves and all the details, you can check the links above.
 Here, we report reproduced **final** and **best** scores.
 Note that thay differ by a big margin, and some papers may use different approaches not making it always explicit which one reporting methodology they chose.